-To make potatoes super crispy and fluffy, it’s best to par-cook them to remove any excess starch.
-I prefer to bake mine, but they can be par-cooked by any method and it really comes down to a personal preference.
-Feel free to bake, boil, or even microwave the potatoes…the choice is yours.
+To make any potatoes super crispy and fluffy, it’s best to par-cook them to remove any excess starch.
+You can par-cooked them by any method (bake, boil, or microwave), it really just comes down to a personal preference.

-Leftover baked potatoes are great in this recipe too.
-Using potatoes that can be cooked ahead of time add to the convenience of this recipe and makes it perfect for the holidays or a side for a weeknight dinner.
+Leftover baked potatoes are great in this recipe too!
+Using precooked potatoes is a huge time saver and adds to the convenience making it perfect for a quick side to a weeknight dinner.

 Let’s face it, I live in the cold tundra of New Hampshire so my local farm veggie options are limited to cold storage ones in the winter and limited farm meat supplies.
 Also I eat things like artichoke hearts and kalamata olives in large quantities, both of which are either hard to impossible to find locally grown.